pkmn/engine/docs/TESTING.md

 etc](https://github.com/travisdowns/uarch-bench/blob/master/uarch-bench.sh).
 The benchmark tool measures 4 different configurations:

-- **Pokémon Showdown! (async)**: this configuration attempts to use Pokémon Showdown's `BattleStream`/`BattlePlayer` APIs mostly as intended, with 2 tweaks:

-    1. A special `RandomPlayerAI` is used that directly inspects the `Battle` to avoid making unavailable choices and matches the AI used by all of the other configurations.
-    2. The `Battle` within the `BattleStream` is directly inspected in order to more easily access the grab the turn count.
+- **Pokémon Showdown! (default)**: this configuration uses the regular Pokémon Showdown `Battle`, though does so directly instead of via the asynchronous  `BattleStream`/`BattlePlayer` APIs.
+While the asynchronous APIs are the blessed way of using Pokémon Showdown, the asynchronous nature adds latency and makes coordinating the order of PRNG calls difficult - we need to ensure that each update causes the RNG frame to advance by 2 (one for a choice from player 1 and one from player 2), and this is difficult with the asynchronous APIs where player 1 and player 2 may receive messages out of order and without knowledge of the other player's choice.
+While the synchronous set up is slightly more artificial, it is simpler and faster.

-- **Pokémon Showdown! (direct)**: this configuration introduces the concept of a `DirectBattle` which overrides the Pokémon Showdown `Battle` class to strip out unused functionality:
+- **Pokémon Showdown! (optimized)**: this configuration introduces the concept of a `DirectBattle` which overrides the Pokémon Showdown `Battle` class to strip out unused functionality:

     1. methods which add to the battle log are overriden to drop any messages immediately
     2. `sendUpdates` is overridden to not send any updates.
     3. `makeRequest` avoids serializing the request for each side.

-  The `DirectBattle` is then used synchronously as opposed to via the async `BattleStream`.
+  The `DirectBattle` is then used synchronously as opposed to via the async `BattleStream` for the reasons described above (simplicity and speed).
 This configuration minimizes string processing overhead and unnecessary delays due to `async` calls and is as close to as fast as Pokémon Showdown can be run (there is room for further optimization by simplifying choice parsing to to not perform any verification, though this is signficantly less trivial than the aforementioned optimizations).
+This is closer to how the pkmn engine runs with `-Dtrace` disabled.

 - **`@pkmn/engine`**: this configuration uses the `@pmn/engine` driver package to run battles with the pkmn engine.